Health & Well-being Core Concepts

 • “Today I choose being present over being perfect”

-• “Motherhood can be hard.
+• “Parenthood can be hard.
 I can do hard things”

 • “Today I will be the type of person I want my children to become”

-• “I am not a perfect mother, but I am the perfect mother for my children”
+• “I am not a perfect parent, but I am the perfect parent for my children”

 I am a good parent.
 I forgive myself for what I did poorly in the past.
 I forgive myself for what I didn’t know.
 I forgive myself for being a work in progress.
 I am working on knowing better so I can do better.
 I am a good parent.